Last Updated on May 6, 2023

 They knew one of us had a birthday – unfortunately, they chose the wrong one!
 I let him squirm while they all sang happy birthday and then when we looked at the cake, we had a chuckle.
 ‘Happy Birthday Richard’ was written across the top in chocolate icing.
 How lovely.
 Except his name is Mark.
 Admittedly his surname is Richardson so they weren’t totally off target and it was a lovely gesture (it tasted good too!).
 I just hope someone called Richard wasn’t left wondering where their birthday cake was!

 On the actual day of my 50th, we were up at 4.30 am to go hot air ballooning, setting off before sunrise to watch the daybreak over the plains of the Masai Mara.
-While the sun came up and bathed the land in a golden glow, we watched thousands of wildebeests on their annual migration, their bellowing the only noise to drift up and break the silence.
+While the sun came up and bathed the land in a golden glow, we watched thousands of wildebeests on the annual great migration, their bellowing the only noise to drift up and break the silence.

 Back on terra firma, we enjoyed a delicious breakfast that had been set up while we were floating over the plains.
 Under the acacia trees, we were treated to a sumptuous feast – not to mention several glasses of champagne.
 The perfect start to my 50th birthday trip.

-Top 50th Birthday Trip Ideas in Europe
+Top 50th Birthday Trip Ideas in EUROPE

 Europe was a popular destination choice for fun 50th birthday trip ideas among travel content creators.
 It is filled with many countries and cultures to experience.
 Don’t be too jealous while you read their tales.
 Plan one of these milestone celebration trips of your own so that you can experience these amazing destinations for yourself!